Azure-Samples/agent-python-openai-prompty-langchain/README.md

 # Langchain+Prompty+ElasticSearch
-In this sample, we utilize Azure's new Promptly tool, Langchain, and Elasticsearch to build a large language model (LLM) search agent.
+In this sample, we utilize the new Promptly tool, Langchain, and Elasticsearch to build a large language model (LLM) search agent.
 This agent with Retrieval-Augmented Generation (RAG) technologyis is capable of answering user questions based on the provided data by integrating real-time information retrieval with generative responses.
 # Langchain+Prompty+ElasticSearch
  This sample uses Azure's new Promptly tool, Langchain, and Elasticsearch to build a large language model (LLM) search agent capable of answering user questions based on the provided data.
 It leverages Retrieval-Augmented Generation (RAG) to enhance the agent's response capabilities.